mphasize/sails-generate-ember-blueprints/README.md

 ### Create with current user

+@todo: Find a new solution for this with the shallow blueprints...

-If you have logged in users and you always want to associate newly created records with the current user, take a look at `blueprints/create.js` lines 25-31 and uncomment the code if it fits your needs.
+/ If you have logged in users and you always want to associate newly created records with the current user, take a look at `blueprints/create.js` lines 25-31 and uncomment the code if it fits your needs. /

 ### Sideloading records